aartikis/RTEC/docs/assumptions.md

 - The computed intervals ending before the window are not revised.
 - There are no cyclic dependencies with statically determined fluents.

+For more information on the windowing mechanism of RTEC, see Section 3.2 of the [manual of RTEC](../RTEC_manual.pdf).

 [🠔](contents.md)